Geo Tests: Reading Your Results

 • Actual results are what we know to have happened because test conditions were implemented.
 These come from the transaction data provided by your integrated platforms (i.e. Shopify).
 It's important to note that we count all transactions from this data, not just what your platform is reporting to you.

-• Predicted results are what can be assumed to have happened if test conditions were not implemented.
-These are based on the past two years of data for both your conversions and the tested markets.
-Lasso regression modeling is used to predict the conversions for the markets in your test by basing them on the sales patterns of the initial markets your test was modeled on.
-This lets us accurately project what would continue to happen under regular circumstances.
+• Predicted results Predicted results are what we project would have happened without test conditions.
+These are based on the past two years of sales data for both the markets in your test and the markets your test was initially modeled on.
+This timeframe lets us account for regular seasonal patterns in your annual business (i.e. Christmas).

 Click here for more on how markets are selected and modeled for your geo tests.